Ernest Hilgard: Biography

 Born in Belleville, Illinois, Ernest Ropiequet Hilgard was the son of a physician, Dr. George Engelmann Hilgard, and Laura Ropiequet Hilgard.
-Hilgard was initially drawn to engineering; he received a bachelor's degree in chemical engineering from the University of Illinois in 1924.
+Hilgard was initially drawn to engineering; he received a bachelor's degree in chemical engineering from the University of Illinois Urbana-Champaign in 1924.
 He then studied psychology, receiving a Ph.D. from Yale University in 1930.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1958.
 In 1969, he was elected to the American Philosophical Society.
 In 1984 Hilgard was awarded the NAS Award for Scientific Reviewing from the National Academy of Sciences, of which he was also a member.

 Hilgard met fellow psychologist Josephine Rohrs at Yale; they married in 1931 and had two children, Henry (born 1936) and Elizabeth Ann (born 1944).
 Hilgard died in 2001 in Palo Alto, California, at the age of 97.

+During World War II, he worked as a civilian in the Offices of War Information and Civil Requirements in Washington, DC and in the Bureau of Overseas Intelligence.

 Hidden observer in hypnosis

 Hilgard is specifically known for his theory that a so-called "hidden observer" is created in the mind while hypnosis is taking place.
 His research on the hidden observer during hypnotic pain management was intended to provide support for his neodissociationist theory.
 This theory held that a person undergoing hypnosis can still observe his or her own pain without consciously experiencing any suffering.
 The phenomenon of the "hidden observer" was controversial and critics claimed it could be manufactured by suggestions, indicating that it was possibly no more than an artifact of the instructions given to the research participants.
 Writing in the late 1970s (Hilgard, E. (1977).
 Divided consciousness: Multiple controls in human thought and action.
-New York, NY: Wiley), Ernest Hilgard became convinced that we all have another being sharing our lives.
+New York, New York: Wiley), Ernest Hilgard became convinced that we all have another being sharing our lives.
 Hilgard termed this entity the hidden observer.

 In one of his books, Hilgard described a classic test demonstrating how this hidden entity is part of our consciousness.
 He wrote of a blind student who was hypnotized and, while in a trance state, was told that he would become deaf.
 The suggestion was so strong that he failed to react to any form of noise, even large sounds next to his ear.
 Of course, he also failed to respond to any questions he was asked while in his trance state.
 The hypnotist was keen to discover if anybody else was able to hear.
 He quietly said to the student, Perhaps there is some part of you that is hearing my voice and processing the information.
-If there is, I should like the index finger of your right hand to rise as a sign that this is the case(Hilgard, 1977, p.
-186).
+If there is, I should like the index finger of your right hand to rise as a sign that this is the case(Hilgard, 1977, page 186).
 The finger rose.
 At this, the student requested that he be brought out of the hypnotically induced period of deafness.